Malick-Tammal/battery_util/README.md

 ## 1 - 📖 How it works

-With the help of [Child Process](https://www.npmjs.com/package/childprocess) package we can execute a powershell script and return data from it , and with using [System Information](https://www.npmjs.com/package/systeminformation) we can get more info about the battery
+With the help of [Child Process](https://www.npmjs.com/package/childprocess) package we can execute a powershell script and return data from it (Microsoft battery report) , and with using [System Information](https://www.npmjs.com/package/systeminformation) we can get more info about the battery

-> importing child process and systeminformation
+> Importing child process and systeminformation

 ```js
 import { exec } from "child_process";